-Once you have collected all these elements and identified the specificities that define your plot, you can finally begin the estimation of your plot.
+Once you have collected all these elements and identified the specifications that define your plot, you can finally begin the estimation.

 The valuation of the price of land is specific to each canton.
 In the canton of Geneva, for example, when the land has been classified in a development area by the municipality, it is the Canton that sets a maximum price at which the land can be purchased.
 The owner retains a margin of negotiation on this price following compensation or supplements to be paid by a potential developer.

 This maximum price is determined according to the land use index, i.e. the ratio between the gross surface area of the land and the maximum authorised living area.

 That means land with a surface area of 800 m² is not necessarily 100% habitable.
 The living area can be limited by pipes, sewers, which are located under the land and delimit the development area.
 This is also the case when the land is close to a forest or a river, some distances must be respected and therefore it reduces the living area in order to protect these natural elements.

 The higher the land use index, the more valuable the land will be, as it will have a bigger building capacity.
 The price of land should therefore not be measured in relation to its total surface area but in relation to its living area.
 You will find this land-use index from your municipal administration.

 As an example, you will find below for the canton of Geneva, the minimum density indexes applicable in the development area in 2019: